observablehq/plot/docs/marks/density.md

 ```
 :::

-Naturally, the density mark works with Plot’s [projection system](../features/projections.md), as in this heatmap showing the density of Walmart stores across the contiguous United States (which is a decent proxy for population density).
+The density mark supports Plot’s [projection system](../features/projections.md), as in this heatmap showing the density of Walmart stores across the contiguous United States (which is a decent proxy for population density).

 :::plot defer
 ```js-vue